OpenMDAO/OpenMDAO/ROADMAP.md

 In January 2020, we plan to release V3.0 of the framework.
-This update will **NOT** represent significant change to the codebase or functionality, but will include several key changes:
+This update will **NOT** represent significant change to the codebase or functionality, but will include several small but important practical changes:

 ## 1) Droping support for Python 2.0, and supporting only python 3.6 and greater
 - Scipy and Numpy have already dropped Python 2 support for future releases.